PydanticAI runtime authorization

 notify: [security@approved.example]Before and after

 Your agent definition stays the same.
-Authorization wraps tool execution, not agent logic.
-The LLM never sees Veto.
-It just sees tools that sometimes return "blocked" responses.
+Enforcement wraps tool execution, not agent logic.
+The LLM does not see Veto.
+It sees tools that can return "blocked" responses.

 from pydantic_ai import Agent, RunContext